USA Banner

 About the Training

-The purpose of the New Entrant Safety Assurance (NESA) Program is to assists new carriers (New Entrants) in private and for-hire operations with regulatory compliance when applying for a U.S. Department of Transportation (USDOT) identification number, in order to initiate operations in interstate commerce.
-In an effort to assist new carriers this self-paced training has been developed and should be taken by all employees involved in the day-to-day transportation of freight or passengers on public highways.
-This course will consist of five modules presenting the essential elements of Commercial Motor Vehicle or CMV operational requirements under the NESA Program.
+The purpose of the New Entrant Program is to assist new carriers domiciled in the United States and Canada (new entrants) in private and for-hire operations with regulatory compliance when applying for a U.S. Department of Transportation (USDOT) identification number to initiate operations in interstate commerce.
+FMCSA developed this self-paced training to assist new entrants, and it should be completed by all employees involved in the day-to-day transportation of freight or passengers in interstate commerce.